Adolfouv/TestReactNative/README.md

 4) If it does not compile automatically:
    - Select the App.js file in Visual Studio Code
-   - Ctrl + S to compile
+   - Ctrl + S to compile (needs to be done for update data)